 The FDA regulates generic medications.
-They are allowed on the market only after testing has proved they produce the same effect on the body as their brand-name counterparts.
+They are allowed on the market only after testing has proved they are equivalent to their brand-name counterparts.

 Not every drug has a generic.
 Generally, when brand-name drugs are first developed, a patent protects them for 20 years before a generic alternative can be manufactured.
 It often takes the manufacturer 10 to 12 years to complete the approval process, so the patent-protected time on the market is generally about 8 to 10 years.
 Drug companies can apply for extensions of this patent protection period.
 If the patent period isn't extended, other companies can introduce their version of the brand-name product after 20 years from the original date the manufacturer identified the new drug to the FDA.

 Prescription medications are one of the fastest-growing areas of U.S. health care spending.

 One way to reduce the high cost of prescription drugs is to switch to generic drugs, which are priced 25% to 80% lower than the equivalent brand-name versions.

 One reason generic drugs cost less than their brand-name equivalents is that manufacturers of generics spend less money on advertising and product development.